theoyjy/SeaVolcano/Delivery 2/Underwater Volcano - Delivery 2 Report.md

 		}
 	}

-	renderBitmapText(-1.0, 0.9, GLUT_BITMAP_HELVETICA_18, "The scene consists of a shining volcano, swiming fishes, smoke out of volcano, rocks, coral");
+	// display key features of the current state of the work on the screen renderBitmapText(-1.0, 0.9, GLUT_BITMAP_HELVETICA_18, "The scene consists of a shining volcano, swiming fishes, smoke out of volcano, rocks, coral");
 	renderBitmapText(-1.0, 0.85, GLUT_BITMAP_HELVETICA_18, "All the fishes are moving towards its heading direction");
 	renderBitmapText(-1.0, 0.8, GLUT_BITMAP_HELVETICA_18, "Each Fish contains hierarchical meshes that fin and tail would move relatively to its body");